rcastley/monitoring_pihole/README.md

 4. Restart OpenTelemetry to apply the changes and check the logs to ensure there are no errors.

-5. Next, we need to configure where we are going to send our new metrics, Splunk Observability Cloud is a fantastic choice.
+5. Next, we need to configure where we are going to send our new metrics and Splunk Observability Cloud is a **fantastic** choice.
 If you don't have a Splunk Observability Cloud account, you can sign up for a free trial [here](https://www.splunk.com/en_us/software/observability.html).
 So, we need to define the metrics ingest endpoint, realm and access token using an OTLPHTTP exporter.
 Also, when creating the new exporter it is a good idea to change the `logging` exporter value from `detailed` to `normal` otherwise the logs are very, very noisy.

    ``` yaml
    exporters: